swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-edit.md

   hope it is more explicit when a user is building against a canonical set of package versions versus a packages which may have been modified.

+We defined this feature in terms of behavior of `swift build` -- as opposed to changes to a "lockfiles" or "package pinning" mechanism -- because the expectation is that the decision to use an editable version of a Package versus the canonically resolved version is ultimately up to the individual developer.
+We do not yet have a clear feature for supporting the situation where a team of developers typically wants to edit the same group of packages (e.g., all the ones they own), but anticipate that this mechanism can evolve to support that.

-This also gives us a new place to add workflow behaviors to help make the interactions with editable packages safer or more flexible.
+This feature also gives us a new place to add workflow behaviors to help make the interactions with editable packages safer or more flexible.
 For example, the following are possible features for future extension:

 * We could infer (or allow user specification of) the next semantic version that